 Many sweetened drinks are high in calories and can cause weight gain, even in active people.
 If you feel like drinking something sweet, try to choose a beverage that is made with non-nutritive (or sugar-free) sweeteners.
 You can also add flavor to plain water or seltzer with fresh fruits or a splash of fruit juice.

-Drinking a lot of sugar-sweetened beverages can increase your overall calorie intake and may cause you to gain extra pounds.
+Drinking a lot of sugar-sweetened beverages can increase your overall calorie intake and may cause you to gain weight.
 Even though these drinks are just liquid, they can add a lot of calories to your diet.
 And, because liquids do not fill you up as much as solid foods do, you probably will not eat any less at your next meal.
 Examples of the calories in some popular sweetened drinks are:

 - A 16-ounce (480 ml) latte with whole milk has 260 calories.